 In consideration of the mutual promises contained herein, and for other valuable consideration, the Parties agree as follows:

-PetroVantage and Enron may disclose to each other certain proprietary and trade secret information (“Confidential Information”).
+PetroVantage and Enron may disclose to each other certain information which is proprietary and/or trade secret information (“Confidential Information”).
 Each party recognizes the other party’s claim to the value and importance of the protection of the Confidential Information.
-All Confidential Information, so identified orally or in writing and disclosed to either party shall remain the property of the disclosing party and recipient shall maintain and protect its confidentiality with the same degree of care as the recipient uses to protect its own confidential information, but in any event, with not less than a reasonable degree of care.
-Except to the extent required by this Agreement, both parties agree not to duplicate the other party’s Confidential Information or to disclose it to any third party or to any of its employees not having a need to know for the purposes of this Agreement.
-Both parties shall ensure that those of its employees to whom such Confidential Information is disclosed have first been bound by obligations of confidentiality not less stringent than those under this Agreement.
-Both parties further agree not to use the other party’s Confidential Information for any purpose other than that set forth hereinabove.
+All Confidential Information disclosed to either party shall remain the property of the disclosing party and recipient shall maintain and protect its confidentiality with the same degree of care as the recipient uses to protect its own confidential information, but in any event, with not less than a reasonable degree of care.
+Except to the extent required by this Agreement, both parties agree not to duplicate the other party’s Confidential Information or to disclose it to any third party or to any of its employees, agents, outside advisors (including legal counsel) and other authorized representatives (collectively, “Representatives”) not having a need to know for the purposes of this Agreement.
+Both parties shall ensure that those of its Representatives to whom such Confidential Information is disclosed have first agreed to be bound by obligations of confidentiality not less stringent than those under this Agreement.

 Confidential Information may include, without limitation, trade secrets, processes, formulae, source code materials, specifications, programs, software packages, test results, technical know-how, methods and procedures of operation, business or marketing plans, customer lists, proposals, and licensed documentation.
 Notwithstanding the Confidential Information categories listed, Confidential Information shall not include information which:

-is contained in a printed publication prior to the date of this Agreement; or
+is contained in a printed publication of general public release prior to the date of this Agreement; or

 is or becomes publicly known through no wrongful act or failure to act on the part of recipient; or